 John Carroll University Emergency Medical Services (JCU EMS) was established in April 2002 in response to the sudden and preventable death of a student.
-EMS was established by JCU students and is still run by JCU students who have Emergency Medical Technician-Basic training and certification.
+EMS was established by JCU students and is still run by JCU students who have Emergency Medical Technician-Basic (EMT-B) training and certification.
 The purpose of the organization is to provide quick response service for on-campus medical emergencies.
 The organization works with University Heights Fire Department for ambulance transport when necessary.
 EMS also works closely with the John Carroll University Police Department and the Office of Residence Life.

 EMS offers several opportunities for students.
 The required certification qualifies members for job opportunities in fire, ambulance, and hospital services.
 The experience develops advanced leadership skills and members obtain clinical experience, such as technical skills and patient care.
 Many relationships are formed among current members, alumni, and members of organizations that work closely with EMS.
 Some members of the organization may attend the annual National Collegiation Emergency Medical Services Foundation (NCEMSF) Conference, which is attended by students belonging to EMS organizations from schools all across the country.

 For more details on our day-to-day operations, feel free to browse our three governing documents: